masterpulha/cLang/returnVars/README.md

 It Prints 3 variables and their location in memory:

-Number - int that doesnt change: 1337;
+Number - int that doesn't change: 1337;

 Count - int that starts at 0 and adds 1 each time you reply "no";

-Name - character array that doesnt change: Pedro
+Name - character array that doesn't change: Pedro

 ------------------------------------------------------------------------------------------------

 cheat.c

 Changes the variables of returnVars.